 Personal tutors: All teaching and research staff act as Personal tutor to a number of students in each year.
-Lists of Personal tutors are displayed on notice board outside IN149.
+Lists of Personal tutors will be emailed in Welcome Week.
 A full description of the role of the Personal tutor is given in this Handbook.
 Your Personal tutor will normally be the member of staff who advises you on course options and the course unit registration process at the beginning of the academic year.
 S/He is the person to turn to if you have problems of a general administrative or a personal kind, or difficulties with individual courses that you cannot solve with the course tutor.

-Director of Teaching: The Director of Teaching oversees all procedural matters to do with course-unit and examination registration.
-S/he make interdepartmental arrangements for Joint and Combined Honours degree programmes, deals with problematic degree course pathways and changes and ensures proper liaison between the Registry and students in the School.
+Education Lead: The Education Lead oversees all procedural matters to do with course-unit and examination registration.
+S/he make interdepartmental arrangements for Joint and Combined Honours degree programmes, deals with problematic degree course pathways and changes and ensures proper liaison between the Registry and students in the Department.